youegraillot/lidarr-on-steroids/README.md

 The image uses a modded version of lidarr-flac2mp3 allowing conversion from any format.

 To enable conversion on Lidarr import, create a new Connection to a Custom Script.
-You can also provide your own custom conversion script here, see [lidarr-flac2mp3](https://github.com/youegraillot/lidarr-flac2mp3) for mode information.
+You can also provide your own custom conversion script, see [lidarr-flac2mp3](https://github.com/youegraillot/lidarr-flac2mp3) for more information.

+If `AUTOCONFIG` is set to `true` (default) and you have set `FLAC2CUSTOM_ARGS`, this step done for you :

 !["Lidarr custom script settings"](https://github.com/youegraillot/lidarr-on-steroids/raw/main/.assets/lidarr-custom-script.png "Lidarr custom script settings")

 ## Acknowledgment

-This project is just a compilation of various tools made possible by those projects :
+This project is just a compilation of various tools made possible by these projects :

 - [Lidarr](https://github.com/Lidarr/Lidarr) and especially [ta264](https://github.com/ta264) for the plugin integration
 - [lidarr-flac2mp3](https://github.com/TheCaptain989/lidarr-flac2mp3) for the format conversion script